opennox/docs/content/opennox/mod/balance/_index.ko.md

 ---
-title: "Tweaking game balance"
+title: "Tweaking the game balance"
-menuTitle: "Balance"
+menuTitle: "Game balance"
 weight: 1
 ---

 Vanilla Nox stores game balance values in an encoded `gamedata.bin` file.

-OpenNox additionally allows overriding values in that file with the ones written in a text-based `gamedata.yml` file.
+OpenNox allows overriding values specified in that file with the ones written in a text-based `gamedata.yml` file.

-To try it out, copy [gamedata.yml](./gamedata.yml) to Nox game directory (not OpenNox directory!).
+To try it out, copy [gamedata.yml](./gamedata.yml) to the Nox game directory (not OpenNox directory!).
-After this, you can edit it via any text editor (Notepad++ on Windows is advised).
+After this, you can edit it using any text editor (([Notepad++](https://notepad-plus-plus.org/) on Windows is recommended).